alrojo/CB513/README.md

 7. DenseLayer2([LSTMLayerF, LSTMLayerB], dropout=0.5)
 8. OutLayer(DenseLayer2)

-Gradients are further normalized and probabilities cutted.
+Gradients are further normalized if too large and probabilities cutted.
 RMSProps is used and L2=0.0001

 ## Project elaboration: Start Juli 2015 - still ongoing